 - Build and implement a content calendar to deliver good quality content at a regular cadence.
 Remember to check your different channels are working in sync with regard to your communications.

-- Research and create a high value asset (e.g. an eBook or checklist) to use as a lead magnet to fill the top of your funnel.
+- Research and create a high-value asset (e.g. an eBook or checklist) to use as a lead magnet to fill the top of your funnel.
 A high-value asset enables businesses to better capture leads in a more organic manner.

 5. Reporting and KPIs

-Data analysis is essential and as a marketer it’s always exciting to delve into the detail behind your marketing activities.
+Data analysis is essential for tech startups, and as a marketer, it's always exciting to delve into the detail behind your marketing activities.
 It allows you to assess how well your marketing strategy is performing and have an efficient system for risk management.